huggingface/lerobot/benchmark/video/README.md

 - maximizing loading time with random access,
 - minimizing memory space on disk,
 - maximizing success rate of policies,
-- compatibility accross devices/platforms (e.g. video players, web browsers) for playing videos?
+- compatibility across devices/platforms for decoding videos (e.g. video players, web browsers).

 How to encode videos?
 - Which video codec (`-vcodec`) to use? h264, h265, AV1?